Physics Without Frontiers: Activities

 Topics may include: High energy physics, cosmology, astroparticle physics, condensed matter physics, statistical physics, earth system physics, and mathematics.
 Other topics will be considered.

 The PWF volunteer team often consists primarily of young researchers (PhD or postdoc) originally from the host country, either working there or internationally, who are passionate to promote their field in their home country.
-If you are interested to apply, the 2023 call will be open soon.

 Physics Without Frontiers seminars are online talks by PWF Volunteers on cutting-edge areas of research in physics and mathematics.
 The are typically one hour in duration including a dedicated question and answer session.
 They are designed to connect students and educators in a school or university in a developing country with an international scientist, in order to inspire and motivate them with physics and mathematics research and inspire students to go onto further study.
 These may be stand alone events or follow up activities after an in-person PWF activity has taken place.